subimage/social_url_stats/README.md

 - Facebook
   - Shares
   - Likes
-- Twitter Shares
+- Twitter
+  - Tweets
-- Pinterest Shares
+- Pinterest
+  - Pins
+- LinkedIn
-- LinkedIn Shares
+  - Shares
-- Stumbleupon Shares
+- Stumbleupon
+  - Stumbles
+- Google
-- Google+ Shares
+  - +1s

 Code liberally lifted from @maricris-sn, and turned into a gem with the intention to improve and maintain it.
 Original code here: https://gist.github.com/maricris-sn/7082858